Ypsilanti Chapter of Jack and Jill of America, Incorporated

-Please follow us on Facebook: https://www.facebook.com/YpsilantiJJ
+Please follow us on our social media pages: https://www.facebook.com/YpsilantiJJ and https://www.instagram.com/jjypsilanti/ and https://www.instagram.com/jjypsi_teens/

 About Jack and Jill of America